How To Get A Rental Agreement In Spanish And English?

 Language Conditions of a Rental Agreement

-Legal Services Unit recommends getting at least two additional language versions: one for your property manager to manage the complex issues with tenants who do not speak your language, and one for your agent or sales representative if they need to work with agents/sales representatives that don’t speak your language.
+Legal Services recommends obtaining two additional language versions: one for your property manager and another for your agent or sales representative.

 Most property management companies will offer you two different types of rental contracts when you inquire about renting your next property.
 The first contract is written in English, while the second contract is written in Spanish.

-As a foreigner living abroad, you are not obligated to read either contract but it can be helpful if you wish to understand what rights and responsibilities the agreement entails.
+As a foreigner living abroad, you don’t have to read either contract, but understanding it can help you know your rights and responsibilities.

 If both contracts look identical apart from their language, we recommend reading through the contract text for at least five minutes before signing or making any other decisions about your future accommodations.